AtifAbbAsi19/cryptography/README.md

 #Nativebinaries from https://raw.github.com/facebook/conceal/gh-pages/downloads/libs.zip

+##instructions

-go to App/src/main/ create jniLibs folder.
+1) go to App/src/main/ create jniLibs folder.

-Then, unzip libs.zip drop the .so files into a jniLibs/ folder located at src/main/jniLibs.
+2) Then, unzip libs.zip drop the .so files into a jniLibs/ folder located at src/main/jniLibs.